luk036/ellipsoid-method/ell-review.md

 where $C_k$ is a cycle of $G$:
 $$W_k(x, \gamma) = \sum_{ (i,j)\in C_k} h_{ij}(x, \gamma).$$

 The minimum cycle ratio (MCR) problem is a fundamental problem in the analysis of directed graphs.
 Given a directed graph, the MCR problem seeks to find the cycle with the minimum ratio of the sum of the edge weights to the number of edges in the cycle.
-In other words, the MCR problem tries to find the "tightest" cycle in the graph, where the tightness of a cycle is measured by the ratio of the total weight of the cycle to its length.
+In other words, the MCR problem seeks to find the "tightest" cycle in the graph, where the tightness of a cycle is measured by the ratio of the total weight of the cycle to its length.

-The MCR problem has many applications in the analysis of discrete event systems, such as digital circuits and communication networks.
+The MCR problem has numerous applications in the analysis of discrete event systems, including digital circuits and communication networks.
 It is closely related to other problems in graph theory, such as the shortest path problem and the maximum flow problem.
-Efficient algorithms for solving the MCR problem are therefore of great practical importance.
+Consequently, efficient algorithms for solving the MCR problem are of great practical importance.

 ### Negative Cycle Detection Algorithm

-The negative cycle detection is the most time-consuming part of the proposed method, so it is very important to choose the proper negative cycle detection algorithm.
-There are lots of methods to detect negative cycles in a weighted graph [@cherkassky1999negative], in which Tarjan’s algorithm [@Tarjan1981negcycle] is one of the fastest algorithms in practice [@alg:dasdan_mcr; @cherkassky1999negative].
+The most time-consuming part of the proposed method is the negative cycle detection, which underscores the importance of selecting an appropriate negative cycle detection algorithm.
+There are numerous methods for detecting negative cycles in weighted graphs [@cherkassky1999negative].
+Tarjan’s algorithm [@Tarjan1981negcycle] is one of the fastest in practice and is widely regarded as a benchmark for this purpose [@alg:dasdan_mcr; @cherkassky1999negative].

-Howard's method is a minimum cycle ratio (MCR) algorithm that uses a policy iteration algorithm to find the minimum cycle ratio of a directed graph.
-The algorithm maintains a set of candidate cycles and iteratively updates the cycle with the minimum ratio until convergence.
+Howard's method is a minimum cycle ratio (MCR) algorithm that employs a policy iteration algorithm to find the minimum cycle ratio of a directed graph.
+The algorithm maintains a set of candidate cycles and proceeds by iteratively updating the cycle with the minimum ratio until convergence is reached.

-To detect negative cycles, Howard's method uses a cycle detection algorithm based on the Bellman-Ford algorithm.
-Specifically, the algorithm maintains a predecessor graph of the original graph and performs cycle detection on this graph using the Bellman-Ford algorithm.
-If a negative cycle is detected, the algorithm stops and returns the cycle.

-The separation oracle only needs to determine:
+The separation oracle is only required to determine:

-- If there exists a negative cycle $C_k$ under $x_0$, then
-- the cut $(g, \beta)$ = $(-\partial W_k(x_0), -W_k(x_0))$
+- If a negative cycle $C_k$ exists under $x_0$, then the cut $(g, \beta)$ = $(-\partial W_k(x_0), -W_k(x_0))$
 - If $f_0(x_0) \ge \gamma$, then the cut $(g, \beta)$ = $(\partial f_0(x_0), f_0(x_0) - \gamma)$.
 - Otherwise, $x_0$ is feasible, then
   - $\gamma := f_0(x_0)$.